Benidorm Fest 2026

-Benidorm Fest 2026 is the upcoming fifth edition of the annual Benidorm Fest, a television song contest held in Benidorm, organised and broadcast by Radiotelevisión Española (RTVE).
-The show is scheduled to take place between 10 and 14 February 2026.
+Benidorm Fest 2026 was the fifth edition of the annual Benidorm Fest, a television song contest held in Benidorm, Spain, organised and broadcast by Radiotelevisión Española (RTVE).
+The competition consisted of two semi-finals on 10 and 12 February, and a final on 14 February 2026.
+The winner was "T amaré", written by Antonio Ramírez Bernal and Carlos Prieto Cornejo and performed by Tony Grox and Lucycalys.

 Format

-The competition will consist of two semi-finals and a final.
-In total, 18 candidate songs will compete divided between the two semifinals, that is, eight will participate in each one.
-In each semifinal, the four songs with the most votes among a professional jury (50%), a demoscopic panel (25%) and the televote (25%), will qualify to the final.
-During the final, the eight qualified songs will be performed again and the winner will determined following the same voting system as in the semi-finals.
-Starting from 2026, RTVE announced new features for the festival, such as a prize of €100,000 for the winning act and €50,000 for the songwriters.
+Radiotelevisión Española (RTVE) organised and broadcast Benidorm Fest 2026, the fifth edition of its annual Benidorm Fest.
+The competition consisted of two semi-finals and a final.
+In total, 18 candidate songs were divided between the two semi-finals, nine each.
+In each semi-final, the six songs with the most votes among a professional jury (50%), a demoscopic panel (25%) and the televote (25%), qualified to the final.
+During the final, the twelve qualified songs were performed again and the winner was determined following the same voting system as in the semi-finals.
+RTVE announced new features for this edition of the festival, such as a prize of €100,000 for the winning act and €50,000 for the songwriters.

-Though the competition was initially announced as the method for selecting the Spanish representative for the Eurovision Song Contest 2026 in Vienna, Austria, on 16 September 2025, RTVE announced that it would not participate in Eurovision if Israel is allowed to compete, although it assured that the Benidorm Fest will be held regardless.
+Though the competition was initially announced as the method for selecting the Spanish entry in the Eurovision Song Contest 2026 in Vienna, Austria, on 16 September 2025, RTVE announced that it would not participate in Eurovision if Israel is allowed to compete due to the Gaza war, although it assured that the Benidorm Fest would be held regardless.
+On 4 December 2025, after Israel was approved to participate, RTVE announced its non-participation at Eurovision.
+As a result, this marked the first time in the Benidorm Fest's history that the winner is not given the chance to represent Spain in the Eurovision Song Contest.
+In addition to Spotify sponsoring an eponymous prize awarded to one of the participants, RTVE also announced a similar arrangement with TelevisaUnivision.
+The Spotify Award consisted of a trip to its main headquarters in Stockholm for a session in the platform's studios, and the Univision Award consisted of a promotional tour on TelevisaUnivision and the recording of a single with a producer from the Latin industry.
+Likewise, the main trophy design was revamped, returning to the Golden Mermaid used in the original Benidorm Song Festival; this revamped trophy was also awarded to all previous Benidorm Fest winners ahead of the 2026 edition.

 Artistic director and creative team

-On 26 June 2025, RTVE announced the appointment of Sergio Jaén, who served as artistic director of Austria's winning entry at the Eurovision Song Contest 2025 and Finland's UMK festival that same year, as artistic director of Benidorm Fest.
+On 26 June 2025, RTVE announced the appointment of Sergio Jaén, who served as artistic director of Austria's winning entry at the Eurovision Song Contest 2025 and Finland's Uuden Musiikin Kilpailu that same year, as artistic director of Benidorm Fest.
 The team also includes Finnish visual designer Ari Levelä as visual and lighting director, and Borja Rueda as choreographer.